It Might Be Time to Stop Checking Your Site's Bundle SizeTaking a look at when performance might not matter 8/13/2021

 These questions can be paralyzing and they led me to postpone my exciting new project idea for several weeks.
 I even finished building a prototype (complete with my first article) and ended up scrapping it, in part because of (web) performance anxiety.

 I'm happy to say that I did eventually push "deploy" on Perusing the Platform and, while it is in its infancy, I'm proud of what I have accomplished so far and I look forward pouring in more content, but the above story serves to illustrate a greater point: putting something out into the public is scary.
-There are already enough considerations when creating something without the threatening stocks of internet humiliation and the many all-to-willing tomato-throwers.
+There are already enough considerations when creating something without the threatening stocks of internet humiliation and the many, all-to-willing tomato-throwers.

 When the Agile methodology of software development came along and disrupted the industry (for better or worse), it popularized the concept of iteration and early feedback being more desirable than meticulous, up-front planning.
 While this has been easy for me to contextualize with "feature work", I seem to forget this principle as it relates to things like performance, accessibility, and even content like this blog post.
 These things can be iterated on just like "regular", everyday feature work!
 It can be tempting to view performance in a "waterfall planning" mode, where you want to get everything right once and then check the "performance" box of you to-do list, but this is impractical.
-There's an old adage: software is never finished, and it stands to reason that the composite parts of piece of software will also be in constant flux.
+There's an old adage: software is never finished, and it stands to reason that the parts of a specific piece of software will also be in constant flux.

 So, performance is iterative in nature, but it's also contextual.
 The performance requirements of a federal government website are different than those of your 11th to-do list side project that only you will see.
 If I'm making a photo album web app for my mom down the street who has a gigabit connection and the latest iPhone, I should not be sweating over kilobytes and network requests.
 Still, the requirements of your app and the needs of your user base can only be fully known if you actually ship something.